We’ve had a zillion questions from readers (and from a couple of national newspapers) about how camping will work alongside Covid.

-We’ll update regularly, as things are changing almost daily.
+We’ll update regularly, as things are changing almost daily (last update here 22nd Feb).
 But do check the FCO website too.

 Will campsites be crowded?

-When campsites reopen, they have to make it easy for people to stay a safe distance from each other, so they won’t be crowded.
+Now campsites are open, they have to make it easy for people to stay a safe distance from each other, so they won’t be crowded.
 Instead, it’ll be harder to get a booking or a pitch.